Uber Eats vs DoorDash Pay in 2026: The Short Answer

 • Holidays: Super Bowl Sunday, New Year’s Eve, Valentine’s Day see massive peak pay bonuses

-ShiftTracker research shows that focusing on the top 3 peak hours per day can raise your effective hourly pay by 25-40% without adding more total drive time.
+ShiftTracker’s research shows that stacking your hours around the top 3 peak windows per day can lift your effective hourly pay by 25-40% without adding more total time on the road.

 Which Platform Should You Choose?